 Magnesium sulfate may be used to stop preterm labor when:

-If preterm labor is likely to lead to preterm delivery, magnesium sulfate may be used to reduce the risk of cerebral palsy in the premature newborn.2More research is needed to find out how well this works.3
+If preterm labor is likely to lead to preterm delivery and the mother is less than 32 weeks pregnant, magnesium sulfate may be used to reduce the risk of certain problems with the baby's brain, such as cerebral palsy.1, 2

 Common side effects of this medicine include:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 In rare cases, symptoms of magnesium toxicity (nausea, muscle weakness, loss of reflexes) occur during magnesium sulfate treatment.
 The medicine calcium gluconate is given to treat the problem.